 Clifford Constantine Charleville Tatum (1879-1956) was a powerful real estate agent who, because of his mouthful of a name, went by “C.C.C.
 Tatum”.
-As he is credited with subdividing neighborhoods around Wilshire and La Cienega in the 1920s, Charleville Blvd. could hardly take its name from anyone else.
-(Notably, the street begins at Le Doux Road: Tatum’s wife and business partner was born Blanche Le Doux.)
-Tatum, who hailed from St. Louis, came to L.A. with his mother and brothers in 1897 – it’s not clear what happened to dad – and was working in real estate the following year.
+Charleville Boulevard, laid out on Tatum’s Wilshire Boulevard tract in 1922, obviously borrows one of his two middle names.
+(The street begins at Le Doux Road: Tatum’s wife and business partner was born Blanche Le Doux.)
+Tatum, who hailed from St. Louis, came to Los Angeles with his mother and brothers in 1897 – it’s not clear what happened to dad – and was working in real estate a year later, at 19 years old.
 He cofounded the Los Angeles Realty Board in 1903 and later served as its president; he also convinced the City of L.A. to change Westlake Park to MacArthur Park in 1942.
 As for the source of “Charleville”, Tatum’s maternal ancestors included members of the Chauvin/Charleville family, French immigrants who settled near St. Louis way back in the 1730s.